josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 - uneven capability;
 - and difficult ownership of cross-force problems.

-The Government's January 2026 policing white paper explicitly identifies the existing 43-force structure as fragmented and proposes fewer forces alongside a new **National Police Service**, intended to provide national strategic leadership and stronger standards while retaining locally responsive policing.
+The Government's January 2026 policing white paper explicitly identifies the existing 43-force structure as fragmented and proposes fewer forces alongside a new **National Police Service**, intended to provide national strategic leadership and stronger standards while retaining locally responsive policing.[^3]

 That is a live governance experiment.